Policy Name: Student Immunizations

 - demonstrated serological evidence of mumps antibodies.

-For Rubella, a certificate of Immunization that shows the Student has either:
+For Rubella, a certificate of Immunization that shows the Student has:

 - received a single dose of live rubella virus vaccine administered after the age of 12 months; or